Covering the healthcare beat

 The AERS format attempts to improve and standardize the same basic information fields collected in SRS.
 The most notable difference between the two sets is a Comments table containing detailed memo fields; it only exists for SRS data 1993-1998.

-The MAUDE dataset includes information about problems that occurred with medical devices, including injuries, deaths and/or product malfunctions.
+The MAUDE dataset is now updated monthly.
+It includes information about problems that occurred with medical devices, including injuries, deaths and/or product malfunctions.

 The data comes from two forms: Medwatch 3500 and 3500A.
 Health officials use form 3500 to voluntarily report adverse events.
-User facilities (hospitals, clinics etc.,) as well as product distributors and manufacturers are required to report problems, and they use Medwatch 3500A.
+User facilities (hospitals, clinics, etc.) as well as product distributors and manufacturers are required to report problems; they use Medwatch 3500A.

 The Mortality Multiple Cause-of-Death database contains detailed information found in standard death certificate records from the United States and its territories.